sampsyo/cs6120/content/blog/2019-11-13-llvm-profiling/index.md

 ```
 gcov -b -c -f foo.c
 ```
 We ran the [Phoenix](https://github.com/kozyraki/phoenix) benchmark suite and used `gcov` to profile statistics of function calls.
-The makefile initially had optimization flag -O3 but this might lead to incorrect numbers of function calls due to optimizations, hence we compile without any flags.
+The makefile initially had optimization flag -O3 but this might lead to incorrect numbers of function calls due to optimizations, so we compile without any flags.
+We picked `Kmeans` arbitrarily to demonstrate a detailed example of our profiling tool below:

 #### Kmeans